RVCC-CISY225-S2019/final-project-himani3112/README.md

       13. Image Hover Effects
       14. CSS Shape Outside
       15. Student’s Choice With Instructor Permission
+7. Add drop cap on the first letter of the first paragraph of the story article.
+It has to be matches the overall tone of the web page’s theme.
-7. CSS styling along with transition effects, the submit button will show additional behavior when a mouse hovers over it and when it is clicked.
+8. CSS styling along with transition effects, the submit button will show additional behavior when a mouse hovers over it and when it is clicked.
-8. Footer will have a copyright notice in the bottom and at least Github icon link to the student’s GitHub account.
+9. Footer will have a copyright notice in the bottom and at least Github icon link to the student’s GitHub account.
 Other linked social iconslike Facebook, Google, Instagram, Twitter can also be added.
 For this icons ypu can look this website: https://www.google.com/search?client=opera&q=font+awesome&sourceid=opera&ie=UTF-8&oe=UTF-8
-9.

-**You are expected to do the Week 9 reading as preparation for this assignment.
-Also you must use our CSS formatting rules from the CISY 225 Style Guide.**
+10. All HTML and CSS code will be validated and be beautified.

+EXTRA CREDIT INFORMATION:
+You can earned extra credit by doing Bootstrap version and Additional blog article(The blog article topics provided above).

+**You can look the website "https://www.google.com/search?client=opera&q=w3schools&sourceid=opera&ie=UTF-8&oe=UTF-8" for the extra help.
+The grade rubric and additional information about the project provided in the final project section**

-**You Must Have a Perfect Project 5 Repo.
-Make all changes to P5 before starting this project.
-Your grade depends on this.
-If you need help, ask me for help.**
+**You Must Have a corrected final project Repo.
+Make all changes to project 7 before starting the final project.
+The project worth 100 points including inventory.
+ALL THE BEST!!!**